 Avoiding Michigan Deer Collisions

 It is that time of year again.
 Deer migration and the mating season runs from October through December and causes a dramatic increase in the movement of the deer population.
 As a result, more deer collisions occur in this period than at any other time of year.
-According to the National Highway Traffic Safety Administration, there are about 1.5 million car accidents from deer collisions each year that kill 200 Americans, cause more than 10,000 personal injuries, and result in $1 billion in vehicle damage.
+According to the National Highway Traffic Safety Administration, there are about 1.5 million car accidents from deer collisions each year.
+These accidents kill 200 Americans, and cause more than 10,000 personal injuries, and will result in over $1 billion in vehicle damage.

 Seven tips for reducing Michigan deer collisions with your vehicle